 A pre-pack administration sale is considered preferable to a CVA when:

-Many times even a CVA is not enough to make a company viable again; a CVA will not always solve lack of business and/or cash flow.
+Many times even a CVA is not enough to make a company viable again; while a CVA can ease cash flow issues, it will not solve problems caused by a lack of business or deep-rooted financial management concerns.
 If we feel that a full recovery seems unlikely we may recommend a pre-pack administration as a way to deal with the company's problems, and preserve the company’s assets so that they can be bought by a new company, and facilitate the best outcome for creditors.

 If creditors have shown that they’ve been unwilling to cooperate with negotiations in the past and/or have turned down one or more attempts at a CVA or Time to Pay scheme, we may suggest a pre-pack administration sale instead.
 Although we would still have to hold a creditors’ meeting to gain the approval of all parties involved, usually a pre-pack is accepted as long as it can be shown that it provides the best outcome for creditors as a whole.

-It should be noted that many CVA's fail before they reach their conculsion, this is generally because not only are the companies paying their historic liabilities through the CVA, they must also keep on top of their current liabilities.
+It should be noted that many CVAs fail before they reach their conclusion, this is generally because not only are the companies paying their historic liabilities through the CVA but they must also keep on top of their current liabilities.

 If a CVA cannot be achieved, and one or more of the members/directors has enough money to purchase the company’s assets, a pre-pack sale would allow the business to smoothly transition from operating under one limited company to another with minimal interruptions.
 Since the members of a limited company are not held personally liable for the debts of the business their ability to act as the directors of the new company would not be affected so long as they have not been involved in any wrongful trading.

 If your company is struggling with unmanageable debts, squeezed cash flow, or an uncertain future, you are far from alone.
 We speak to company directors just like you every single day, and we are here to give you the help and advice you need.